toptensoftware/codeonly/readme.md

 }
 ```

-Another way to think of fragments is as multi-root elements.

-## Element Binding
+## Accessing DOM Elements with Binding

 To access a DOM element from within the component use, use the `bind` attribute
 to attach the element reference to the component.